 Step 7.
 Await Issued Permit from the Turkish Embassy and Prepare to Study in Turkey

 We hope you found this article on the steps to becoming a nurse in Turkey informative and helpful.
-To learn more information on studying abroad, check out the Study in Turkey and Available Programs for International Students pages for more informative articles.
+To learn more about studying abroad, check out the Study in Turkey and Available Programs for International Students pages for more informative articles.